-- The street setback area is to be landscaped. - Between the front boundary and car parking area a minimum 1 metre landscaping width applies (this will assist with improving the visual amenity of the development and provide some shade to the car parking area). - A reduction in on site landscaping may be considered dependent upon the quality of the landscaping, its size upon maturity or any reduction in landscaping being offset in the abutting road verge. - Refer to local planning policy DP6 Landscaping Requirements for Industrial and Commercial Areas.
+- It is encouraged that a minimum 10% of the site be landscaped.
+The street setback area is to be landscaped. - Between the front boundary and car parking area a minimum 1 metre landscaping width applies (this will assist with improving the visual amenity of the development and provide some shade to the car parking area). - A reduction in on site landscaping may be considered dependent upon the quality of the landscaping, its size upon maturity or any reduction in landscaping being offset in the abutting road verge. - Refer to local planning policy DP6 Landscaping Requirements for Industrial and Commercial Areas.

-4.2 Construction Environmental Management Plan (CEMP):
+3.8 Construction Environmental Management Plan (CEMP):